kubernetes/website/content/en/docs/concepts/configuration/assign-pod-node.md

 Then add a nodeSelector like so:

-{{< code file="pod.yaml" >}}
+{{< codenew file="pods/pod-nginx.yaml" >}}

-When you then run `kubectl create -f pod.yaml`, the pod will get scheduled on the node that you attached the label to!
-You can verify that it worked by running `kubectl get pods -o wide` and looking at the "NODE" that the pod was assigned to.
+When you then run `kubectl create -f https://k8s.io/examples/pods/pod-nginx.yaml`, the Pod will get scheduled on the node that you attached the label to.
+You can verify that it worked by running `kubectl get pods -o wide` and looking at the "NODE" that the Pod was assigned to.

 ## Interlude: built-in node labels